InstCognNeuro/bids-tms-extension/specification/tms_bids_specification.md

 ### 5.2 `_markers.tsv` — Stimulation Site Coordinates (optional sidecar `_markers.json` )

-Stores stimulation target coordinates and optional orientation information.
+Stores stimulation target coordinates and optional coil's orientation information.
 Supports multiple navigation systems (e.g., Localite, Nexstim) via flexible fields.
 Required columns:

 - `MarkerID`: Unique identifier for each marker.
 This column must appear first in the file.
+- `PeelingDepth`: Depth “distance” from cortex surface to the target point OR from the entry marker to the target marker (mm).
+- `target_x`: X-coordinate of the target point in millimeters.
+- `target_y`: Y-coordinate of the target point in millimeters.
-- `MarkerType`: Type of the marker (e.g., entry, target, coil, etc.)
+- `target_z`: Z-coordinate of the target point in millimeters.
-- `MarkerTypeDescription`: Free-form text description of the marker type and the orientation model.
-- `x`: X-coordinate in mm of marker center.
+- `entry_x`: X-coordinate of the entry point in millimeters.
-- `y`: Y-coordinate in mm of marker center.
+- `entry_y`: Y-coordinate of the entry point in millimeters.
-- `z`: Z-coordinate in mm of marker center.
+- `entry_z`: Z-coordinate of the entry point in millimeters.
-- `Matrix4D`:  4x4 affine transformation matrix for instrument markers (Localite systems)
+- `Matrix4D`:  4x4 affine transformation matrix for the coil positioning (instrument markers of Localite systems)
+- `coil_x`:  X component of coil's origin location.
+- `coil_y`:  y component of coil's origin location.
+- `coil_z`:  Z component of coil's origin location.
 - `normal_x`:  X component of coil normal vector.
 - `normal_y`:  y component of coil normal vector.
 - `normal_z`:  Z component of coil normal vector.